LuciaHeredia/PartyWithMe/README.md

 # PartyWithMe
-Social App in Swift, Xcode.
+Social App for party search and attendance.

 ## Created with:
 * Xcode: Swift.